 Moreover, the regime regularly seizes property from Iranian minority communities, particularly Christians and Baha’is, impinging on the right to freedom of religion.
 With the backing of Iranian courts, the seized properties are frequently transferred to the ownership of wealthy economic foundations in Iran, known as bonyads.
 For instance, in 2016, a Protestant organization was evicted from one of its premises in a campaign to pressure its adherents to cease their religious practices, and the property was subsequently transferred to the bonyad Execution for Imam Khomeini’s Order (EIKO).
 EIKO has displaced entire Baha’i communities, leading one human rights lawyer to allege that Iran has gradually committed genocide against Baha’is.
 According to a July 2019 UN report, 49 Baha’is remained arbitrarily detained in the Islamic Republic of Iran as of June of that year.
 The same report noted that Iran outlawed conversion to Christianity, viewing converts from Islam as apostates.
 The U.S. Department of State reported in 2022 that, according to research by NGOs, Iranian officials "continued to disproportionately arrest, detain, harass, and surveil Christians, particularly evangelicals and other converts from Islam.”

 International Covenant on Economic, Social, and Cultural Rights

 Date of Ratification: 6/24/1975

-Commitments: To ensure non-discrimination and equal rights for men and women in all economic, social and cultural spheres; to protect labor rights, the right to education, and adequate standards of living for all individuals
+Commitments: The purpose of this Covenant is to ensure non-discrimination and equal rights for men and women in all economic, social, and cultural spheres; to protect labor rights, the right to education, and adequate standards of living for all individuals.

 International Covenant on Civil and Political Rights